Eliav2/react-xarrows/README.md

 can be a string that will default to be at the middle or an object that decribes where to place label and how to customize it. see `label` at `xarrowPropsType` above.

+#### color,lineColor and headColor

+color defines color for all the arrow include head. if lineColor or headColor is given so it overides color specificaly for line or head.

+#### strokeWidth and headSize

+strokeWidth defines the thickness of the arrow(line and head). headSize defines how big will be the head relative to the line(set headSize to 0 to make the arrow like a line).

+#### curvness

+defines how much the lines curve.
+0 mean stright line and 1 'perfect' curve. larger then 1 will be over curved.

-#### arrowStyle
+#### dashness

-most of it prrety obvious.
-dashness - can make the arrow dashed and can even animate. see `arrowStyleType` object it `xarrowPropsType` above for more details.
+can make the arrow dashed and can even animate. if true default values are choosed. if object is passed then default values are choosed expect what passed.

 #### monitorDOMchanges